Bayou St. John

 Add a bowl of gumbo to complement Dooky Chase's lunch buffet in Treme.

 If you don't have access to a backyard barbecue, Jacques-Imo's Uptown has a lively atmosphere and offers classic Creole jambalaya.
-It's nestled on Oak St, a short walk to after-dinner drinks or live music.
+It's nestled on Oak Street, a short walk to after-dinner drinks or live music.

 K-Paul's Restaurant in the Quarter is the trademark establishment of the late chef Paul Prudhomme, whose Cajun jambalaya (culturally different from French Creole) has tasso sausage, chicken, and a jalapeño kick.